Facely1er/cybersoluce-assetmanager/FIX_BLANK_PAGE.md

 ## 📋 Technical Details

-### The Problem
+### The Problems

-When React is split into a separate chunk (`vendor-gb9XcPoj.js`), it can be loaded asynchronously.
-This causes:
+1. **React Chunk Splitting**: When React is split into a separate chunk, it can be loaded asynchronously:
-- React hooks (`useLayoutEffect`) to be undefined when components try to use them
+   - React hooks (`useLayoutEffect`) become undefined when components try to use them
    - Multiple React instances if dependencies load React separately
    - Blank page because React can't initialize properly

+2. **Aggressive Minification**: Unsafe terser options were mangling property names:
+   - Libraries trying to access properties like `Object.property` fail when properties are mangled
+   - Error: `Cannot read properties of undefined (reading 'O')` where 'O' is a mangled property name

+3. **Dependency Loading Order**: React-dependent libraries (recharts, lucide-react) loading before React:
+   - These libraries expect React to be available when they initialize
+   - Loading them in separate chunks can cause them to load before React

-### The Solution
+### The Solutions

-By keeping React in the main bundle:
-- React loads synchronously with the app
+1. **Keep React in Main Bundle**: React loads synchronously with the app
    - Single React instance guaranteed
    - All hooks available immediately
    - No async loading issues

+2. **Keep React-Dependent Libraries Together**: recharts, lucide-react, react-hot-toast stay with React
+   - Ensures proper loading order
+   - Prevents "property undefined" errors

+3. **Safer Minification**: Disabled unsafe terser options
+   - Property mangling disabled to prevent library breakage
+   - Reduced compression passes to avoid over-optimization
+   - Libraries can access their properties correctly

 ---